dscho/pagefind-xkcd-demo/content/comics/2019-6-12-literary-opinions.md

 [Megan puts down her hand.]

-Megan: Fear and Loathing in Las Vegas and Fight Club?
+Megan: *Fear and Loathing in Las Vegas* and *Fight Club*?
 Same book with different covers, I bet.

 Cueball: I have both.
 Want to open them and check?